 The Emergence of Hostile Environments for Refugees

-France, UK, Italy, United States they’ve all seen these nationalist brutes slowly clawing up the political hierarchy.
+France, UK, Italy, United States they’ve all seen these nationalist brutes clawing up the political hierarchy.

 Size Does Not Matter: The Case of Uruguay

 Yes, it is still far from perfect and Syrian refugees have faced many challenges in Uruguay.
-However, it is a start and better then leaving them to fend for themselves in attempts to cross the Mediterranean sea.
+However, it is better then leaving human beings to fend for themselves in attempts to cross the Mediterranean sea in feeble vessels.

 Veganism, a topic that rumbles into the forefront on a daily basis.
-It has its haters and its lovers, but each one arguably makes a dang great cake.
+It has its haters and its gladiators.
+Both makes a top cake.